 Health risks in Singapore

 The two biggest health concerns for expats are likely to be sunburn and dehydration.
-The wall of heat and humidity that greets newly-arrived expats when they first step out of the air-conditioned confines of the airport is difficult to anticipate.
+The wall of heat and humidity that greets newly arrived expats when they first step out of the air-conditioned confines of the airport is difficult to anticipate.

 Emergency services in Singapore

 The national police number in Singapore is 999, while 995 is the number to dial for fire and ambulance emergency services.
-Ambulances are generally very well equipped and patients will be transported to the nearest government hospital.
+Ambulances are generally very well-equipped, and patients will be transported to the nearest government hospital.
 Ambulance staff are trained in trauma and life support.